When I bought my first DSLR, I read the manual from cover to cover. I used to carry it with me whenever I was out taking photos.

 I was so tempted to buy a good selection of tripods, lighting modifiers, accessories, etc. that I would end up buying the cheapest available.
 And even though it seems good value, when the gear eventually arrived, it was never really up to scratch.
 In fact, it tended to break pretty quickly.

 I would end up buying the same thing twice.
-First, the cheap version, and then second, the expensive (and good quality) version which I had put off the first time.
+First, the cheap version, and then the expensive, good quality version which I had put off the first time.

 To stop you from making the same mistake, I’ve put together a selection of recommended photography gear for you to browse.
 This probably sounds like a sales pitch, but just trust me on this one.